devhosana/worldquiz/readme.md

 - HTML
 - CSS

-in a near future this I'll convert it to React or another library/framework.
+In a near future this I'll convert it to React or other library/framework as a personal challenge.